Yaachaka/C_book_solutions/currentChapter.md

 <!-- START: div -->
 <div class="QandA_answer">

 <span class="ans"></span>There's no easy answer to this question, since it depends on the machine you're using and the compiler itself.
 In the early days of C on the PDP-11, pointer arithmetic yielded a faster program.
-On today's machines, using today's compilers, array subseripting is often just as good, and sometimes even better.
+On today's machines, using today's compilers, array subscripting is often just as good, and sometimes even better.
 The bottom line: Learn both ways and then use whichever is more natural for the kind of program you're writing.

 </div>
 <!-- END: div -->